ox-eye/Ox4Shell/README.md

 ## Mock Data
+The Log4j library has a few unique lookup functions, which allow users to look up environment variables, runtime information on the Java process, and so forth.
+This capability grants threat actors the ability to probe for specific information that can uniquely identify the compromised machine they targeted.

 Ox4Shell uses the `mock.json` file to insert common values into certain lookup function, for example, if the payload contains the value `${env:HOME}`, we can replace it with a custom mock value.

-For example, the default set of mock data provided is:
+The default set of mock data provided is:
 ```json
 {
     "hostname": "ip-172-30-20-110",